History of the Royal Military Police: 2000-present

-On June 24, 2003, following the Invasion of Iraq, six Royal Military Police soldiers from 156 Provost Company of the 16 Air Assault Brigade were assaulted and killed by an Iraqi mob numbering several hundred at a police station in Majar al-Kabir in Southern Iraq.
-The town was known for banditry and lawlessness, its people insisting that they had liberated themselves from Ba'athist party occupation and did not want coalition troops there; British tactics in sweeping for weapons angered the population.
+On 24 June, 2003, following the Invasion of Iraq, six Royal Military Police soldiers from 156 Provost Company of 16 Air Assault Brigade were assaulted and killed by an Iraqi mob numbering several hundred at a police station in Majar al-Kabir in Southern Iraq.
+The town was known for banditry and lawlessness, its people insisting that they had liberated themselves from Ba'ath party occupation and did not want coalition troops there; British tactics in sweeping for weapons angered the population.
 Some of the soldiers were shot and others beaten to death.
 A couple of days after the incident, members of the British SAS arrived in the town, they then gathered intelligence on who was responsible and withdrew from the town under fire by armed Iraqis, however British military commanders discouraged the SAS from going back in and arresting those responsible.

 In 2004 the European Union Force (EUFOR) took over the UN's duties in Bosnia - it included RMP personnel.

 Britain still maintains military forces in Brunei, including an RMP unit.
 The FMPU on Cyprus is 1 of only 2 multi-national sub units within UNFICYP, the other being the Mobile Force Reserve.
 The FMPU is commanded by a RMP major who is both OC FMPU and provost marshal.
 Seven other members of the RMP form the spine of the 25-strong unit.
 Other contributing nationalities are Argentina, Hungary and Slovakia.
-The British contribution to FMPU is now the longest enduring operational commitment for the RMP.
+The British contribution to the FMPU is now the longest enduring operational commitment for the RMP.